Heimdal

 Administrators control and deploy packages and configurations from the SCCM console.

-SCCM offers software distribution, patch management, inventory, software metering, and remote control, along with reporting and monitoring capabilities.
+SCCM offers software distribution, patch management, asset and software inventory tools, and remote control, along with reporting and remote monitoring capabilities.

 Required components include Windows Server, SQL Server, and Active Directory.